Minimal genera of open 4-manifolds: Related Phenomena

 \section{Related Phenomena}

 In this final section, we extend our results in several directions.
-We further examine the range of values of the genus functions for smoothings on a fixed 4-manifold.
-We show that additional information can sometimes be gained by allowing surfaces to be immersed rather than embedded.
-Finally, we present some examples showing the limits of our current knowledge of exotic smoothings on open 4-manifolds.
+Having shown in previous sections how to force the genus functions $G$ and $G_\infty$ to be large, we now investigate how small they can be.
+We then amplify our invariants by allowing our surfaces to be immersed rather than embedded.
+This allows us to distinguish orientations and larger families of smoothings.
+We obtain deeper insight into topologically embedded surfaces and the diffeomorphism classification problem for Casson handles.

-Having shown in previous sections how to force the genus functions $G$ and $G_\infty$ to be large, and having computed a few examples explicitly, we now ask in general how small these functions can be.
-There is a lower bound obtained by passing to the topological category.
-We can define topological genus functions $G^{\top}$ and $G_\infty^{\top}$ as in the smooth case, using tame, topologically embedded surfaces.
-Clearly, these provide lower bounds for the corresponding invariants of any smooth structure.
-We now prove that these lower bounds are sharp for open 4-manifolds.
+For obvious lower bounds on our genus functions, we define topological genus functions $G^{\top}$ and $G_\infty^{\top}$ as in the smooth case, but using tame, topologically embedded surfaces.
+These bound $G$ and $G_\infty$ below, for every smoothing on a given topological manifold.
+We now prove that these lower bounds are sharp for open 4--manifolds.

-\begin{thm} For every open 4-manifold $X$, every stable isotopy class admits a smoothing for which $X$ and all of its covers satisfy $G=G^{\top}$, $G_\infty=G_\infty^{\top}$ and similarly for $\Z_2$ coefficients and surfaces allowed to be nonorientable. \end{thm}
+\begin{thm} For every open 4--manifold $X$, every stable isotopy class admits a smoothing for which $X$ and all of its covers satisfy $G=G^{\top}$ and $G_\infty=G_\infty^{\top}$. \end{thm}

-Sometimes such smoothings come in uncountable families, e.g., for $\R^4$.
+Sometimes such smoothings come in uncountable families, eg for $\R^4$.
 However, the construction uniquely picks an isotopy class of smoothings from each stable isotopy class, and the set of these isotopy classes is preserved under homeomorphisms.
-It seems unlikely that the theorem holds for closed 4-manifolds.
-There are tame topological surfaces in $\C P^2$ (for example) that violate the adjunction inequality \cite{LW}.
+It seems unlikely that the theorem holds for closed 4--manifolds.
+There are tame topological surfaces in $\C P^2$ (for example) that violate the adjunction inequality \cite{R}, \cite{LW}.
 However, it seems hard to rule out exotic (nonsymplectic) smooth structures in which these surfaces could be smooth.
-The theorem yields a smoothing on $\C P^2-\{x\}$ with smaller genus function than $\C P^2$.
+The theorem yields a smoothing on $\C P^2-\{x\}$ with smaller genus function than the standard smoothing.

 \begin{proof} Given a surface $F$ (possibly disconnected or noncompact) properly and tamely embedded in $X$, we first construct a smoothing $\Sigma_F$ of $X$ in which $F$ is smooth.
 Start with the standard smoothing on a normal disk bundle $N$ of $F$.
 Since $X-\int N$ has no compact components, we can smooth it rel $\partial N$ \cite{Q}.
 This smoothing fits together with the one on $N$ to give $\Sigma_F$.
 We can arrange $\Sigma_F$ to represent any stable isotopy class.
 This is because the map ${\rm H}^3(X-\int N,\partial N;\Z_2)\cong {\rm H}^3(X,F;\Z_2)\to {\rm H}^3(X;\Z_2)$ is surjective, so we can switch to any other stable isotopy class by changing the stable isotopy class on $X-\int N$, which can be chosen arbitrarily.